 If you run a shop, you'll probably want to be sure that your premises, stock and other contents are insured against loss or damage.
 You may also want cover against other risks, such as injury to customers

-Shop premises, stock and contents insurance
+Insuring shop premises, stock and contents

 If you own your premises, you're responsible for insuring them.
 If you lease or rent a shop, your landlord will typically arrange insurance but then pass the costs on to you.
 In either case, you should check that you have adequate premises insurance.